Sorry, you need to enable JavaScript to visit this website.

 In addition, students must have an elective in the 9th grade, and students can choose to have two electives in the 7th, 8th and 9th grades.

-The teaching in the second elective subject will, however, be in addition to the normal teaching time.
+The lessons in the second elective subject will, however, be in addition to the normal teaching time.
 Here, students can choose between centrally developed electives (the elective series) and electives that the municipality has developed itself.
-As a rule, electives are offered for 1 year at a time.
+As a rule, electives are offered for one year at a time.
 However, this does not apply to German and French as the third foreign language offered as 3-year electives.

-See examples of electives from the elective series in the primary and lower secondary school:
+See examples of electives from the elective series in the primary and lower secondary schools:

 Common immigrant languages (Almindelige indvandrersprog - valgfag | emu danmarks læringsportal)